MLCampbell/destiny-toolkit/README.md

-# destiny-toolkit
+# Destiny Toolkit

-A glorified bookmark page providing access to popular Destiny 2 tools built with HTML, Tailwind CSS and vanilla JS
+A collection of 3rd party apps and sites that aid Destiny players.
+The site provides access to popular Destiny 2 tools in one convenient location.
+Built with HTML, Tailwind CSS and vanilla JS.